lraycheva/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 const [popupResized, popupHidden] = useWorkspacePopup(popupRef);
 ```

 - `useWorkspaceWindowClicked()` - accepts a callback that is invoked when a window in the Frame is focused.
-A generic `onClick` event will not work for handling window clicks, because although the Workspaces App is a web application, it contains different applications from different processes.
+A generic `onClick` event won't work for handling window clicks, because although the Workspaces App is a web app, it contains different apps from different processes.
 The hook returns an unsubscribe function, however, this unsubscribe function is called when the component is unmounted so implementing cleanup logic is usually unnecessary;

 The following example demonstrates how to create a custom popup using the `useWorkspacePopup()` and `useWorkspaceWindowClicked()` hooks: